doserjef/Doser_et_al_2025_SAE/README.md

 + `3a-submit.sh`: bash script for submitting the prediction script for each of the 100 replicate data sets.
 + `3b-get-pop-means.R`: extracts the true population county-level and species-specific means for the simulated population.
 + `3c-get-get-direct-estimates.R`: calculates the direct estimates for each of the 100 simulated data sets.
-+ `3d-get-kNN-estimates.R`: calculates the kNN-based estimates for each of the 100 simulated data sets for each species and each county.
 + `4-summary.R`: summarizes results from the simulation study and produces two figures that highlight the bias and uncertainty of the proposed estimates.

 ### [data](./data/)